ntegrals/magic-cli/README.md

 ## Disclaimer

-This project, Magic GPT, is an experimental application and is provided "as-is" without any warranty, express or implied.
+Magic GPT, is an experimental application and is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.

 The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.
 You are solely responsible for any decisions and actions taken based on the information provided by Magic GPT.